 After we parted company, I reflected wryly on our conversation.
 Imagine thinking that having an attractive figure is the main challenge in life!
 It is an ambition that is bound to lead to disappointment in the fullness of time.
 If these models are too slender to bear children, I would advise them to take up horticulture and grow their own fruit.
 As Dr Whipsnade once said, cultivating your own plums is a challenge that will last a lifetime.

-You have read this article gene therapy / glowing monkeys / size zero models with the title Glowing monkeys.
-You can bookmark this page URL http://celebrityapprenticey.blogspot.com/2009/07/glowing-monkeys.html.
+with the title Glowing monkeys.
+You can bookmark this page URL https://celebrityapprenticey.blogspot.com/2009/07/glowing-monkeys.html.
 Thanks!